ronininvestigator556/aries/README.md

 - `read_image` (returns base64 for vision models)

 Tool execution results are injected back into the conversation to inform follow-up model responses.
-Mutating tools (`write_file`, `execute_shell`) require confirmation when `tools.confirmation_required` is true, and all tool runs are filtered through the ToolPolicy allow/deny lists.
-Tools that produce files return artifact hints so the active workspace records them in `artifacts/manifest.json` (missing files are logged instead of crashing).
+Mutating tools (`write_file`, `execute_shell`) require confirmation when `tools.confirmation_required` is true, and all tool runs—including manual commands like `/search`—are filtered through the ToolPolicy allow/deny lists.
+Tools that produce files return artifact hints so the active workspace records them in `artifacts/manifest.json` (missing or malformed paths are logged instead of crashing).

 ## Phase 2 golden path